 Every year in the UK, thousands of people die or are seriously injured in incidents.
 Many deaths could be prevented if first aid is given before emergency services arrive.

 What to do

-If someone is injured in an accident:
+If someone is injured you should:

-- Carry out basic first aid.
+- carry out basic first aid

 If someone is unconscious and breathing